Climate-informed Land Management Planning workshop.

 Day 2 - January 31.
 Forest Adaptation Planning and Practices Workshop

 Natural resource managers will incorporate climate change considerations and identify actions for adaptation into their own real-world forest management projects.
 This active, hands-on training s being held for a limited number of participants who will bring their own real-world project and use the Adaptation Workbook (pgs.
 74-89) and menus of strategies and approaches to create a custom adaptation plan.
-We are asking participants to bring a real-world land management project that is relevant to your job and fill out the Step #1 worksheet by January 27th.
-Staff from the Northern Institute of Applied Climate Science will facilitate the training and provide post-training follow-up and assistance.

-If you're working in western Maryland, check out the Central Appalachians Forest Ecosystem Vulnerability Assessment
+- If you're working in western Maryland, check out the Central Appalachians Forest Ecosystem Vulnerability Assessment

-If you're working in eastern Maryland, check out the Mid-Atlantic Forest Ecosystem Vulnerability Assessment
+- If you're working in eastern Maryland, check out the Mid-Atlantic Forest Ecosystem Vulnerability Assessment

-For more information on tree species, visit https://forestadaptation.org/assess/tree-species-risks
+- For more information on tree species, visit https://forestadaptation.org/assess/tree-species-risks